Eric Hosmer: 2015

 On February 18, 2015, Hosmer and the Royals agreed to a $13.9 million, two-year contract.
 He would earn $5.65 million during the 2015 season and $8.25 million during the 2016 season, and would be eligible for arbitration again in 2017.
 During the 2015 season, Hosmer had his best year to that point, with a .297 batting average, 18 home runs and 93 RBIs.
 Hosmer also recorded the final putout of the AL Central and the American League Championship Series clinching games.
 On October 23, Hosmer tied George Brett for the most RBIs in the postseason (23) in Royals' franchise history when he singled Lorenzo Cain home from first base representing the go-ahead run in Game 6 of the ALCS.
 In Game 1 of the 2015 World Series, Hosmer overtook Brett's record for the most RBIs in the postseason with a walk-off sacrifice fly to bring in Alcides Escobar in the 14th inning, representing Hosmer's 25th postseason RBI and helping atone for an eighth-inning error that helped the Mets take a one-run lead.
 Hosmer starred again in Game 2 with two hits, a run scored, and two RBIs to help the Royals take a 7–1 win and a 2–0 series lead.
-On November 1, Hosmer scored the tying run in the ninth inning which eventually led to the Royals win in Game 5 of the World Series.
+On November 1 in Game 5, Hosmer took advantage of a scouting report on the Mets' Lucas Duda to score the tying run in the ninth inning: on a groundout to first, Hosmer broke from third to the plate and beat a throw which was offline.
+This eventually led to the Royals' win to clinch the Series.

 Hosmer won his third consecutive Gold Glove Award for the 2015 season.